brettz9/dominum/README.md

 There is already the excellent [jsdom](https://github.com/jsdom/jsdom/) library, but for some targeted use cases, it is a heavier solution than needed.

+Currently is mostly limited to creating Node types and with some means to modify them.
+Future additons may be added in other modules to keep the package light.

 ## Installation

 ```